CAR ACCIDENT LAWYERS MN – HIT BY SEMITRAILER

-A Minnesota semi truck driver has been charged with five felonies related to a 2015 fatal traffic crash.
-Clifford A. Rasmussen, 57, Buffalo Lake, Minnesota, was charged Tuesday with felony retaining false records of duty status; false record of duty status for May 10, 2015; false record of duty status for May 12, 2015; false record of duty status for May 13, 2015; and failure to maintain current record of duty status.
-The truck driver was given a traffic ticket for failure to reduce speed at 12:03 p.m.
-May 13, 2015, on the highway he was driving on.
+A Minnesota semi-truck driver was charged with five felonies related to a fatal traffic crash.
+The Buffalo Lake, Minnesota, man was charged Tuesday with felony retaining false records of duty status; false record of duty status; and failure to maintain current record of duty status.
+The truck driver was given a traffic ticket for failure to reduce speed.
 That spot was the site of a fatal crash involving five other people, three were killed and two were injured.

-State police said at the time of the crash that a driver of a semitrailer failed to slow down while approaching a construction zone, striking the rear of the other car.
-Those two vehicles then traveled off the roadway into the eastern ditch after causing a chain reaction with three other vehicles.
+State police said at the time of the crash that a driver of a semitrailer failed to slow down while approaching a construction zone.
+He then struck the rear of the car ahead of him.
+Those two vehicles traveled off the roadway into the eastern ditch after causing a chain reaction with three other vehicles.

 The case had been under review by the State’s Attorney’s office since the crash.
-The State’s Attorney said his office received evidence, such as a crash reconstruction report along with police reports, witness statements and logbook readings.
-Tuesday’s charges are “based on the state police reconstruction report and other materials that we received following this tragic crash,” he said.
+The State’s Attorney said his office received a crash reconstruction report along with police reports, witness statements and logbook readings.
+This evidence led to the charges.

 Asked if he had talked to either victim’s families about the charges, the attorney said, “It was strictly our decision.
-We certainly have had some contact with the families of the victim, but in no way ultimately shaped our charging decision.
+We certainly have had some contact with the families of the victim.
+However, that in no way ultimately shaped our charging decision.
 We certainly always care about what they have to say.”

 The truck driver’s charges are:

-- He allegedly made intentionally false statements on three separate records of duty status from May 10, 2015, through May 13, 2015;
+- He allegedly made intentionally false statements on three separate records of duty status;

-- He allegedly said he was off duty in Buffalo Lake, Minnesota, when his PrePass transponder showed him in Hudson, Wisconsin, approximately 100 miles away from start location May 10, 2015;
+- Allegedly said he was off duty in Buffalo Lake, Minnesota, when his PrePass transponder showed him in Hudson, Wisconsin;

-- He allegedly made a false report of a 30-minute break on May 12, 2015, when he was shown on the road during that time frame;
+- He allegedly made a false report of a 30-minute break when he was shown on the road during that time frame;

-- He allegedly recorded he was in Indianapolis when his PrePass transponder located him in Carlock, about 180 miles away about an hour later;
+- Allegedly recorded he was in Indianapolis when his PrePass transponder located him in Carlock, 180 miles away, an hour later;

-- He allegedly failed to maintain current record of duty status for May 13, 2015, which was the day of the crash.
+- He allegedly failed to maintain current record of duty status the day of the crash.